mmackovic024/scraping-test/README.md

 # scraping-test

-Demo web app for scraping (cheerio) and visualization (d3js) of local weather data.
+Demo web app for scraping (cheerio) and visualization (d3js) of local weather data, with Material-UI.

 Clone and run **npm i** in main folder (for installing server dependencies) and client folder (for installing client dependencies)